wp-plugins/ik-facebook/readme.txt

 5. This is the Plugin Status & Help Tab.
 This tab provides example shortcodes, a quick summary of some important settings, and other means of help and support.

 == Changelog ==

+= 2.5.3 =
+* Feature: Expands Event Support - now allowed to embed the Feed specifically from an Event's Page!
+Plugin will automatically detect if this is an Event Feed.

 = 2.5.2 =
 * Minor Fix: Remove duplicate theme.